KadenYohan/AI-Classification-for-Marketing-Campaign-data-Kaggle/README.md

 This repository contains an end-to-end machine learning pipeline designed to predict customer responses to marketing campaigns.
 The codebase is structured sequentially, following industry-standard data science workflows from raw data ingestion to model evaluation.

 ## 1. Data Ingestion & Preprocessing
-The pipeline begins by loading the raw tabular data (`marketing_campaign.csv`).
+The pipeline begins by loading the raw tabular data (`marketing_campaign.csv`), this dataset is from KAGGLE, we do not own this data set (for the purpose of completing a course project only).
 The initial preprocessing script handles data integrity and cleaning:
 * **Missing Value Imputation:** Identifies and resolves null values (e.g., handling missing income records using median imputation or row deletion).
 * **Data Type Conversion:** Standardizes data types, particularly converting date strings into datetime objects for temporal analysis.
 * **Outlier Handling:** Detects and mitigates extreme outliers in financial columns to prevent model skewing.